4paradigm/OpenMLDB/docs/en/tutorial/tutorial_sql_2.md

 ![img](images/t2_to_t22.jpg)

 It can be seen that the newly generated t11 and t22 have the same schema, and they can perform logical union operation.
 However, in OpenMLDB, the WINDOW UNION is not really the same as the UNION operation in the traditional database, but to build the time window on the secondary table t22 for each row in t11.
-According to the merchant ID `mid`, we obtain the corresponding rows from t22 for each row in t11, and then sort them according to the consumption time (`purchase_time`) to construct the secondary table splicing window.
+According to the merchant ID `mid`, we obtain the corresponding rows from t22 for each row in t11, and then sort them according to the consumption time (`purchase_time`) to construct the secondary table combining window.
 For example, we define a `w_t2_10d` window, which does not include the rows of the main table except the current row, but includes the data within ten days that is joint according to `mid` from the secondary table.
 The schematic is shown below.
-It can be seen that the yellow and blue shaded parts respectively represent the secondary table splicing windows of sample 6 and sample 9.
+It can be seen that the yellow and blue shaded parts respectively represent the secondary table combining windows of sample 6 and sample 9.

 ![img](images/t11_t22.jpg)